gemaderus/home-away/README.md

 ![Payment page](public/payment.jpg)

-To check the payment you can use the following card number: 4242 4242 4242 4242 with any future date and any 3 digits for the CVC.
+To check the payments you can use the following card number: 4242 4242 4242 4242 with any future date and any 3 digits for the CVC.

 ## Technologies used